-At Auburn University, I teach two courses on Developmental Biology and Evo-Devo Biology:
+At Auburn University, I teach three courses on Developmental Biology and Evo-Devo Biology:

 BIOL 4970 / 7970: Advanced Developmental Biology, 3 credits:

 This course is designed to explore the molecular mechanisms that direct gene expression during the course of embryonic development, specifically how they shape the adult body plan with a focus on vertebrates.
 It is also designed to illustrate how studying the development of different organisms, even invertebrates, helps us understand the basis for many human developmental defects and disease.
 Finally, the course will explore the similarities and differences in developmental mechanisms among animals and how these studies help us understand evolution.
 This will be an inquiry-based course constructed to teach scientific process skills.
 Students can expect to gain an understanding of the following:

 •The current research in evolutionary and developmental biology as well as the practical experimental techniques used to answer scientific questions in the field

 •The molecular mechanisms used to build the various animal body plans and how these have evolved.